- Understand how Credit Karma works.

 How Credit Karma makes money

-Credit Karma makes money from a business model based on interchange and referral fees.
-They also generate revenue from interest charged on cash loans (which is a common practice at larger financial institutions).
+Credit Karma makes money from interchange and referral fees, and interest charged on cash loans (which is a common practice at larger financial institutions).

 The primary revenue stream for Credit Karma is referral commission.
 While Credit Karma is free, it includes in-app advertising for related financial services products such as credit cards or loans.
 Each time a user takes action on an offer, Credit Karma receives a referral fee from the advertising partner.